tkoukpari/blog-src/src/2025-06-06-calling-ocaml-from-c-from-swift.md

 let _ = Callback.register "fib" fib
 ```

-there isn't any overhead to making swift aware of the c callback, but c needs to
+there isn't any overhead to making swift aware of the relevant c function, but c
-initialize the ocaml runtime and set a pointer to the ocaml callback[^intfc]
+needs to initialize the ocaml runtime and set a pointer to the ocaml
+function[^intfc]

 ```c